 No newspaper certificate is issued under the Foreign Contributions [Regulation] Act, 1976 to those registered publications, which give affidavits that they do not contain news and views contents in their publications and thus are not a newspaper.
 These certificates are required by them to be submitted to the Home Ministry for getting permission to accept Foreign Contributions.
-No such certificate was issued during FY 2017-18.
+No such certificates were issued during FY 2020-21.

-RNI ACHIEVMENTS & PUBLISHER FACILITATION
+RNI'S RECENT INITIATIVES & PUBLISHER FACILITATION